tipoqueno/UI-Design/README.md

 ### Languages

-- [Material Design](https://material.io/) - Material Design is a unified system that combines theory, resources, and tools for crafting digital experiences, by Google
+- [Material Design](https://material.io/) - Material Design is a unified system that combines theory, resources, and tools for crafting digital experiences, by Google.

-- [Fluent Design System](https://fluent.microsoft.com/) - An eloquent design system for a complex world, by Microsoft
+- [Fluent Design System](https://fluent.microsoft.com/) - An eloquent design system for a complex world, by Microsoft.

-- [Ant Design](https://ant.design/) - A UI Design Language, by Ant Financial
+- [Ant Design](https://ant.design/) - A UI Design Language, by Ant Financial.

 ## Resources